 Seeking new talents

-We offer 13 PhD positions in our network.
+We offer one last PhD position in our network.
 Apply today and build your future in the exciting field of novel enzyme research!

 1. Eligibility requirements: